Alton Pryor

 Biography

 Alton Pryor has been a writer for magazines, newspapers, and wire services.
 After retiring, he turned to writing books.
-He is the author of 18 books, which he has published himself.
+He is the author of 18 books.

 Where to find Alton Pryor online